TheDrHax/t100ta-scripts/README.md

 ### lid_user.sh

 This script turns off the screen then lid is closed and turns it on after lid is opened.
+Also it can activate suspend if action is set to suspend.

 Script needs to be started **in user's session** to get access to the display.